Have you ever wondered how people balance running a business with a family and a full-time job?

 We all have pockets of idle time throughout the day.

 Whether you’re standing in line, waiting at the doctor’s office, or commuting to work, you likely have at least 30 minutes (if not more) of idle time every day.

-Instead of using that time to dick around on social media or play video games, transform it into productive time.
+Instead of using that time to jack around on social media or play video games, transform it into productive time.

 Here are some tips to help you turn your idle time into productive time.

 If your morning routine requires more than brushing your teeth and throwing on some clothes, you have an opportunity to transform that time into valuable learning time.